Types of Flour for Baking: Which One Should You Use? (Plain, Cake, Self-Raising & More)

-Most cake and baking recipes call for plain or self-raising flour.
-Certain specialised ones call for wholemeal flour, which provides a different structure and texture to the baked goods.
-When I started baking, I only knew these 3 types of flour and never dared to experiment with other types.
+When I started baking, I only knew about these 3 types of flour and never dared to experiment with others.
 This was a mistake, considering how much of a difference this knowledge has made to my passion for baking (and eating baked goods).
-Here’s a list of the different flours used in the kitchen while baking, their features, benefits and what you can use them for.
+Here’s a list of the different flours used in the kitchen when baking, along with their features, benefits, and how you can use them.

 Bleached vs Unbleached